3 Virginia hospital workers charged with murder in death of Irvo Otieno

 Those charged come in addition to the seven sheriff's deputies who were charged with second-degree murder on Tuesday.

+"My son was treated like a dog, worse than a dog," Otieno's mother, Caroline Ouko, said.
+"I saw it with my own eyes on the video."

+Otieno died March 6 at the state mental health facility during the intake process as he was being transferred from a Henrico County jail, according to Commonwealth's Attorney Ann Cabell Baskervill.

-The death was captured on video, according to commonwealth attorney Ann Cabell Baskervill, who said she is not able to release it to the public.
+Baskervill said she is not able to release the video to the public.

+"The criminal information warrants are based on the evidence collected, analyzed and evaluated to-date," Baskervill said, according to the news release announcing the arrests of the hospital workers.

 CNN has reached out to the Central State Hospital for comment.